ExpediaGroup/feast/docs/reference/online-stores/elasticsearch.md

 Elasticsearch is a document search engine with vector embedding indexing and knn support.

 Elasticsearch organizes data into _indexes_.
 An index contains a series of object documents.
-A document can contain one vector field one the top-level of a document.
+A document can contain one vector field on the top-level of a document.
 A vector can be either an array of floats or binary (bytes).
-The vector is indexed using Hierarchical Navigable Small World (HNSW) graph.
+The vector is indexed for searching using a Hierarchical Navigable Small World (HNSW) graph.

 ### Managing Elasticsearch Resources Through Feature View